 Settings > Webhooks page in your SMTP2GO Control Panel.
 Once you’re on that page click the

 Add Webhook button and then you’ll see a modal appear that looks like the following:

-You’ll notice 3 options: URL, Events, and Headers.
+You’ll notice 4 options: URL, Users, Events, and Headers.

 The first option is the URL option.
 This is the custom Webhook URL that we’ve been talking about.
 All the events and data will be sent to a custom URL that’s entered here.